 What is CBD Tea?

 CBD tea is brewed tea with added CBD oil.
 Making your own CBD tea is a straightforward process.
 Pick a CBD oil, choose your favorite tea, choose milk, butter, or coconut oil (if you would like to lighten it up a bit), and grab your favorite cup or mug.
 Finding the right balance between taste and health benefits is key.

-For our recipe we will be using NAYSA Hydro-NGB Tincture Drop.
-This product is a full spectrum oil, meaning that it contains many cannabinoids and terpenes, giving you more bang for your buck.
+For our recipe, we will be using NAYSA CBD Broad Spectrum Hempseed Oil.
+This product is a broad spectrum oil, meaning that it contains many cannabinoids and all other compounds, giving you more bang for your buck.
 This premium grade, USA grown hemp oil is non-GMO, THC free, and contains no harsh chemicals, pesticides, or metals.
 To top it off, it is third party tested to ensure product quality.
 NAYSA Hydro-NGB CBD oil is specifically designed for efficient absorption by the body, and it is liquid-friendly.
 This particular oil is naturally flavored with peppermint.
 This is perfect to pair with the peppermint tea we will be making below.

 1. Your favorite brand of peppermint tea, whether loose-leaf or teabag

 3. NAYSA CBD Broad Spectrum Hempseed Oil